Cleansing your Hands and Heart

 James goes on to include the baptism of the Holy Spirit, saying, “and purify your hearts, you double-minded.”
 Recall from James 1:8 that a double-minded man is a doubter that lacks genuine faith and is “unstable in all his ways.”
 Without a cleansing of the heart through Spirit baptism, no amount of water could cleanse the heart.
 Thus, a change of heart is required, so that a man goes beyond forced obedience.
 A genuine heart change agrees with God and gladly lives in conformity to His will.

 Being double-minded is James' way of expressing the two natures within us—that is, the old man (Adam) and the New Creation Man.
 We are double-minded as long as both are alive within us, because each has a mind of its own.
 It is only as we put to death the old man that we become single-minded, because a dead man has no mind.

 Though Paul has far more to say about this topic than James does, it is important to take note that these two Church leaders are in agreement.
 James does not discount the New Creation Man; neither does Paul discount the role of the law, writing in Rom.
 7:22, “For I joyfully concur with the law of God in the inner man.”

-Both are fully agreed that the New Creation Man, which is "Christ in you," is in full agreement with the divine law, confessing that it is "holy and righteous and good" (Rom.
+Both are fully agreed that the New Creation Man, which is “Christ in you,” agrees whole heartedly with the divine law, confessing that it is “holy and righteous and good” (Rom.
 7:12).
-Baptism is a symbolic portrayal of putting to death the old man, Paul says in Rom.
+Baptism is a symbolic portrayal of washing away—or separating from—the old man, Paul says in Rom.
 6:3-6.
+In effect, this crucifies the old Adamic man.
 When the old man is dead, then the New Creation Man rules supreme and we are single-minded in our love for God and our agreement with everything He says or commands.